KiandaBPM/docs/content/docs/platform/rules/sharepoint/find-a-user.md

 ## Before you get started

-In advance of using the **Find a user** rule, you need to have created one or more forms.
-When looking up a user from share point, you can retrieve two pieces of data from a user, a **Username **and a **User Id**.
-You can store the retrieved data in a field within your form for example a **Text box** field, to learn more about text box field go to [Text box control](/docs/platform/controls/input/textbox/).
+In advance of using the **Find a user** rule, you need to have created one or more forms within your process.
+When looking up a user from SharePoint, you can retrieve two pieces of data from a user, a **Username** and a **User Id**.
+You can store the retrieved data in a field within your form, for example in a [Text box field](/docs/platform/controls/input/textbox/).

 ## How to use